robot5000-design/ms4-mc-vinyl/README.md

 _UserMessage Model_

 - For user messages.
 Contains fields such as message body, message date, message read, message topic closed.
 User messages are associated with a certain order by setting the ref. number equal to the particular order number.
-It includes User as a foreign-key.
+The mandatory fields are the ref. number, message text (user_message), message_date and two boolean status fields (read and closed).
+It includes the optional User as a foreign-key.
+By using a ref. number to link a message to an order, rather than have Order as a foreign-key, this model is set up to be re-used with a website contact form for anonymous users (future feature).
+Another optional contact name field could be added if necessary.

 _Order Model_